awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    eksctl version
    ```

    For more information on installing or upgrading `eksctl`, see [Installing or Upgrading `eksctl`](eksctl.md#installing-eksctl)\.

+   Familiarize yourself with the Windows support [considerations](windows-support.md#considerations), which include supported values for `instanceType` in the example text below\.
 Replace the example *values* with your own values\.
 Save the text below to a file named `cluster-spec.yaml`\.
 The configuration file is used to create a cluster and both Linux and Windows worker node groups\.
 Even if you only want to run Windows workloads in your cluster, all Amazon EKS clusters must contain at least one Linux worker node\.
 We recommend that you create at least two worker nodes in each node group for availability purposes\.
 The minimum required Kubernetes version for Windows workloads is 1\.14\.

    ```
    ---